snobu/powerbi-embed-v2/README.md

 **What's new 20.09.2017**

  *	Configuration is done via yaml file config.yml.
 It must be copied from config.template.yml. `config.yml` is ignored by git and docker
- *	Configuration takes report name and
+ *	Configuration takes report name and workspace name
  *	Added some python scripts to automate tasks, see util.py
  *	Run docker locally `python util.py run_docker`
  *	Set env variables from yaml file `python util.py setenv`